o3de/sig-docs-community/governance/charter.md

 ### Community goals

 * Maintain and moderate community communication channels such as forums and Discord.
+* Maintain the official one-way communications from O3DE via YouTube, website, etc.
 * Represent the interests of the community at large in all official O3DE business.
 * Maintain the website UX.
 * Manage contests, events, meetups, conferences, webinars, and other community-focused engagements.
+* Maintain and manage official video resources which are _not_ explicitly documentation.

 ## Scope